The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 Liz: Being.
 Being is stillness, freedom, emotional power, and love.
 Being is different from existing.

-This collection of short notes reaching toward inner surrender are offered to you with great respect and love, by
+This collection of aphorisms, short notes reaching toward inner surrender are offered to you with great respect and love, by someone who is

 A Brother, An Uncle, A Friend, Someone who wishes you well.